dsherret/dax/README.md

 1. No globals or custom CLI command to execute—import into a script then use `deno run -A your_script.ts`.
 1. Cross platform shell to help the code work on Windows.
    - Uses [deno_task_shell](https://github.com/denoland/deno_task_shell)'s parser.
-   - This is very early stages, so I only have simple commands working at the moment and no cross platform commands.
+   - This is very early stages, so still a lot not working at the moment and no cross platform commands.

 ## Example